dbraun31/tobids/README.md

 ## Source data format

+In general, it's best to include in the source data folder *only* the minimum amount of data needed to perform the conversion.
+This makes things less complicated for the tool and eases the burden of transfering data.

 `tobids` makes several assumptions about the structure of the source data that the user points to.
 The top-level directory that contains this data will be referred to as the *root directory*.
 The root directory can have